The purpose of the Grambling University National Alumni Association shall be:

 To promote a “Greater Grambling” through the work of the Alumni Association.

 To secure financial assistance to Grambling State University through the following methods: Cash, Securities, Requests, Life-Income, Real Estate, Insurance, Specified Property, Annual Dues, and by Annual Fund Drives.

 To establish Alumni Chapters throughout the nation to assist Grambling State University in achieving the above goals, as well as, educational excellence, financial security, humanitarian ideas, athletic and social prominence.

 The National Alumni Association Center was the home of the 2nd President of Grambling State University, President Ralph Waldo Emerson Jones (Prez).
 The national association purchased his home and one acre of land in 1996 from his family.
 The Alumni Center is located two blocks southeast of the campus.
 Additionally, Grambling University National Alumni Association, Inc. (GUNAA) purchased an additional 6.99 acres adjacent to the Alumni Center for future expansion.

 Grambling University National Alumni Association,Inc., continues to upgrade the Alumni Center in attempts to bring the center to 21-century standards.
 Such upgrades will afford alumni members the ability to interact with fellow members and supporters in an integrated functioning facility.
 Continued help from all alums and friends of Grambling State University is paramount to accomplish this goal.
 As alums, we want to be proud of our Alumni Center.
 Let us work together to make our Alumni Center a multi-functioning integrated facility for generations to come.

-Therefore, feel free to visit the contributions tab of our web-page to make your donation towards our growth, mail your generous donation to the national office, or call to pay by phone using your credit or debit card.
+Therefore, feel free to visit the GIVE tab of our web-page to make your donation towards our growth, mail your generous donation to the national office, or call to pay by phone using your credit or debit card.

 GRAMBLING STATE UNIVERSITY HISTORY